StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 then to oscillate slightly around the ideal transmission rate as it continues to track changing network conditions.

-Discarding or marking an incoming packet are what we refer to as indirect backpressure, with the assumption that these actions will eventually result in the sending application being throttled
+Discarding or marking an incoming packet at some point within the network are what we refer to as indirect backpressure, with the assumption that these actions will eventually result in the sending application being throttled